jiayihu/blog/src/articles/css-custom-properties-performance-2018.md

 2. Setting a CSS variable with unit like `--translationPx: 100px` is slower
 3. Unitless CSS variables like `--translation: 100` is the slowest alternative

-Performance appears to be same as before, but here's the oddity: if you try a similar test with 10k elements [on Codepen](https://codepen.io/lisilinhart/pen/weExoJ?editors=0111), it will give completely different results.
+Performance appears to be almost the same as before, but here's the oddity: if you try a similar test with 10k elements [on Codepen](https://codepen.io/lisilinhart/pen/weExoJ?editors=0111), it will give completely different results.

 ![Custom properties calc performance on Codepen](/images/css-custom-properties-performance-2018/calc-benchmark-codepen.png)